Imitators

 Back to Top ------------------------------------------------------------------------------------------------ |

 For thousands of years there have been stories of man’s adventurous quest for fabled treasure.
 Few things capture the imagination like the daring hunt for a magic lamp, a golden fleece, a legendary sword, a holy grail, a dragon’s hoard, a mummy’s tomb or pirates’ treasure.
 We love to see a hero find a dusty old map that promises great riches.
 We love to see them challenge all odds to find it.
-If a dastardly villain, a few traps and a romance are thrown in, there is a story that will transcend the ages.
+Throw in a devious villain, a few traps and a romance; there is a story that will transcend the ages.

 Back to Top ------------------------------------------------------------------------------------------------ |